mvsde/mailbox/README.md

 npm run test -- --to <email-address> --data <data-spec,...>
 ```

-Both layout and data default to `default` (the `src/layouts/default.mjml` and `data/default.json` files).
-A recipient email address has to be specified with `--to info@example.com`, the sender email is optional and defaults to `test@example.com`.
+Both layout and data default to `default` (the `src/layouts/default.mjml` and
+`data/default.json` files).
+A recipient email address has to be specified with
+`--to info@example.com`, the sender email is optional and defaults to `test@example.com`.

 Email data other than default can be specified with `--data file1,file2,...`.
 The list will always be prepended with the default data file.
 The files will be merged from right into left.

 **NOTE:** You don't need to specify the full path for data files.
 The file name without extension is sufficient.

-**NOTE:** For now, `sendmail` is required for the tests to work.
-In the future the Nodemailer transporter will be configurable.
-This will enable sending via SMTP.
+**NOTE:** For now, `sendmail` is required for the test emails to work.

 ## Build